How Elder Fraud Has Changed: Crime Type Migration Analysis (2021—2025)

 - AI lowering barriers: Crime types that require convincing impersonation — like government impersonation and romance — benefit most from AI voice cloning and text generation.
 This explains their accelerating growth from 2023 onward.

-- Scam industrialization: Large-scale operations (particularly in Southeast Asia) have industrialized investment fraud with call centers, training programs, and AI tools.
+- Scam industrialization: Large-scale operations have industrialized investment fraud with call centers, training programs, and AI tools.
 This concentration of resources naturally flows to the highest-return crime type.

 - Diminishing returns elsewhere: As tech support scam awareness grows, criminals shift resources to investment fraud where victims are less skeptical and individual take is higher.